CaffineAddic/HybridMorph/README.md

 AlphaVarCSV_visual and FewShotCSV_visualizationLoss are just to comapre losses and see the difference with parameter traning.

+the models FewShot_XXX and FewShot_XXX are trained with the same parameters on the same data but they differ in batch size (8 vs 32)

 credits

 To the voxelmorph team for the source code link:https://github.com/voxelmorph/voxelmorph